How to Define Goals and Objectives

 - Develop a tiered mentoring program where are least 50 low income students become second tier mentors in the first year.

 Goals and objectives differ from tactics or action plans because they stay above the how.
 But as you can see, objectives inherit the specificity and numerical measurement quality of the goal.
 An action plan drills into objectives by providing step-by-step tasks that support the achievement of the objective, and ultimately the goal, and thus the organization’s strategy.
 The actual steps for developing the tiered mentoring program is an action plan.
 The action plan is all about the how, with very detailed, integrated tasks aimed at making sure the objectives are achieved.

 Now, all of this planning doesn’t just make the goal happen.
 Executing strategy is difficult.
 Goals and objectives should be undertaken as learning experiences.
-If the mission of the organization is “to be the top rated learning institution in our geographical area” then how the goal of retaining low income students ultimately contributes to that mission may not be clear.
+If the mission of the organization is “to be the top-rated learning institution in our geographical area” then how the goal of retaining low-income students ultimately contributes to that mission may not be clear.
 You won’t know until you measure its impact on the achievement of the mission.
 The same is true of objectives.
 If you achieve the objectives, they may or may not get you to your goal.
-You may need to do more of some things, less of others— or develop new objectives to replaces those that aren’t working.
+You may need to do more of some things, less of others— or develop new objectives to replace those that aren’t working.